-The Native Antigen Company have available monoclonal antibodies specific for Hantavirus, binding to several family members.
+The Native Antigen Company are pleased to offer monoclonal antibodies specific to Hantavirus, that bind to several members of the Hantavirus family.

-Muyangwa M, et al. (2015).
+- Muyangwa M, et al. (2015).
 Hantaviral Proteins: Structure, Functions, and Role in Hantavirus Infection.
 Front Microbiol.
 Nov 27;6:1326.

-Centers for Disease Control and Prevention: Hantavirus
+- Centers for Disease Control and Prevention: Hantavirus

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.